 - HIT (Heterojunction with intrinsic thin layer) – Bifaciality: 95-100%

 Note: Bifaciality refers to the ratio of output power between the rear and front of the bifacial solar panels.

-In addition to the package specs of solar cells in general, it may be interesting to note the differences in overall efficiencies of the different types of solar cells.
+In addition to the general package specs of solar cells, it may be interesting to note the differences in the overall efficiencies of the different types of solar cells.